-The @vaultgraph/sdk/adapter helper wraps everything below in a single typed factory.
+@vaultgraph/sdk/adapter helper wraps everything below in a single typed factory — most merchants should use it instead of implementing the wire contract by hand.

 1. Transport